top of page

 Bella joined Change for Good in November 2024.
 She was led to working in prisons through her training as a therapist but found her true calling was to pursue a career working with prison leavers.
 Her previous experience is in addiction recovery and mental health.
 Bella was drawn to Change for Good as her experience working in prison proved to her the value of a holistic, mentor-led approach to rehabilitation.
 Bella previously studied languages and enjoys connecting with people and learning new things.
 In her spare time, Bella enjoys painting and she is passionate about exploring and encouraging the creative ways that people express, and are curious about, themselves.

-Rebecca joined Change for Good in February 2024 and is committed to transformative justice and developing CFG's volunteer programme through community engagement.
+Rebecca was appointed Caseworker in September 2025, having joined Change for Good in February 2024 as Volunteer Coordinator.
+She is concurrently completing her MA in Criminal Law and Criminal Justice, where she specialises in ideas of transformative justice and anti-carceral, community responses to harm.
 Previously, she directed a student-led policy group campaigning for contraceptive justice in Scotland.
-Rebecca volunteers with Circles UK and with the policy team at INQUEST.
-She is currently undertaking a MA in Criminal Law and Criminal Justice.
+Rebecca volunteers with Circles UK and was previously a policy volunteer at INQUEST.

 Our Trustees